 How do you get Molluscum Contagiosum/How can you get Molluscum Contagiosum?
 Molluscum Contagiosum Causes:

 Molluscum contagiosum is caused by a virus that is a member of the poxvirus family.

 The virus may be sexually transmitted by skin-to-skin contact (does not have to be mucous membranes) and/or lesions.
 Transmission through sexual contact is the most common form of transmission for adults.

-Molluscum contagiosum may be transmitted from inanimate objects such as towels and clothing that come in contact with the lesions and has been associated with swimming pools and sharing baths with an infected person.
+Molluscum contagiosum may be transmitted from inanimate objects such as towels and clothing that come in contact with the lesions and has been associated with swimming pools and sharing baths with a person who has it.

 Molluscum contagiosum also may be transmitted by autoinoculation, such as touching a lesion and touching another part of the body.

 How to tell if you have Molluscum Contagiosum?
-Molluscum Contagiosum Symptoms:
+Molluscum Symptoms: